 Federal Skilled Worker Program

-The Federal Skilled Worker (FSW) program is in place for people wanting to live in Canada, outside Quebec, who are chosen by the government based on their skills and experience.
+The Federal Skilled Worker (FSW) program is in place for people wanting to live in Canada, outside Quebec, who are chosen by the government based on their skills and experience and six other selection factors based on age, language ability, work experience, education, adaptability and an offer of employment.
+Your eligibility is determined by a points system called a comprehensive ranking system.

 Federal Skilled Trades Program